 Living on campus means living in close contact with lots of people, which means sooner or later, your child will get sick.
 Our Health Center is staffed with a full-time nurse and local physicians who are able to offer acute care, first aid, and diagnostic testing.
-After-hours care is available from nearby hospitals and care facilities, which include Clemson Health Center, Oconee Memorial Hospital, Cannon Memorial Hospital, and Palmetto Baptist Hospital.
+After-hours care is available from nearby hospitals and care facilities, which include Baptist Easley Hospital, Oconee Memorial Hospital, and Cannon Memorial Hospital.

 We also provide free professional counseling for students who need support and guidance.